PlayStation Portable (PSP) Architecture

 Architecture of the Graphics Engine.

 The local bus is as wide as the System Bus (128 bits), but if that wasn’t enough, the graphics core has a direct line to eDRAM using a 512-bit bus (made of two unidirectional 256-bit buses).
-You’ll see why it will be needed in the following section.
+You’ll see why it’s needed in the following section.

 What about how the CPU and GE communicate with each other?
 As I said before, both CPU and graphics core can read from eDRAM.
 Additionally, the graphics core can access the System Bus to fetch data from any other component (including the main RAM).
 So, all of that just doesn’t happen magically.